heber-silva/CKA-Obsidian-Vault/Container/Image.md

 `Always`

-every time the kubelet launches a container, the kubelet queries the container image registry to resolve the name to an image [digest](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier).
+every time the kubelet launches a container, the kubelet queries the container image registry to resolve the name to an image [](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier).
 If the kubelet has a container image with that exact digest cached locally, the kubelet uses its cached image; otherwise, the kubelet pulls the image with the resolved digest, and uses that image to launch the container.

 `Never`

 the kubelet does not try fetching the image.
 If the image is somehow already present locally, the kubelet attempts to start the container; otherwise, startup fails.
-See [pre-pulled images](https://kubernetes.io/docs/concepts/containers/images/#pre-pulled-images) for more details.
+See [](https://kubernetes.io/docs/concepts/containers/images/#pre-pulled-images) for more details.

 The caching semantics of the underlying image provider make even `imagePullPolicy: Always` efficient, as long as the registry is reliably accessible.
 Your container runtime can notice that the image layers already exist on the node so that they don't need to be downloaded again.